- Solicitors For Business

 - About Us

 The identification, registration and commercialisation of intellectual property (IP) are crucial to the success of any business and, like any key asset, it must be protected from competitors who wish to unfairly emulate your business’ accomplishments.

-The expert IP team at JMW offers a full service in relation to all intellectual property matters.
+The expert intellectual property solicitors Manchester and London teams at JMW offer a full service in relation to all intellectual property matters, and can help you no matter where you are in the country.
 Our goal is to maximise the value of clients’ intellectual property assets by providing tailored and proactive guidance that will meet your aspirations.

 JMW is regarded as one of the leading intellectual property law practices in the UK, with our substantial sector experience, enabling us to strike the right balance between our clients’ aims and their legal potential.

 For your business, seeking legal guidance from specialist intellectual property solicitors will help you maximise the value of these assets and prevent your rights from being infringed, which will save you time and money.